** single-gpage.php **

 Referral Threshold

-• if there is severe otitis externa, speak to the ENT doctor on call at UHCW to request an appointment at the daily ENT Emergency Clinic
+• If severe otitis externa, speak to the ENT doctor on call at UHCW to request an appointment at the daily ENT Emergency Clinic

 Leave feedback